WorldHealthOrganization/tbsequencing-infrastructure/README.md

 Copy the link of the channel.
 Browse to [AWS Chatbot](https://us-east-1.console.aws.amazon.com/chatbot).
 Under *Configure a client*, select MS Teams and paste the channel link copied before.

 You will be redirected to authorize access to AWS.
-If you don't have enough administrative rights to that, reach out to your IT services.
+If you don't have enough administrative rights to do that, reach out to your IT services.

 ## Creating AWS Secrets